Our mental health therapist help those fighting Autism and Asperger’s Syndrome.

 AUTISM AND ASPERGER’S SYNDROME

 Asperger’s syndrome is a form of autism that becomes apparent in early childhood.
 It affects all forms of the child’s development.
 But it is differentiated from severe forms of the disorder by its absence of language and cognitive deficits.
 People with Asperger’s syndrome have a high level of intelligence, but they lack language skills.
-Autism or Asperger’s is not an illness that can be cured.
+There is not a cure for Autism or Asperger’s.
 If someone is diagnosed with it, they lead their lives with it.

 Children with autism have a set of usual interests.
 On the other hand, they also possess an unusually restricted range of goods, or you can say they become overly obsessive with their few interests.
 These patterns become visible in the second or third year of their lives.
 This is why they generally receive diagnoses in later childhood days.